Staff Profiles

 Intermediary Coordinator and Associate Intermediary.
 Yasmin’s main role is to co-ordinate our Private Intermediary Service and she has been part of the team since May 2020, having previously worked with another Voluntary Adoption Support Agency, Adoption Services for Adults.
 She has a special interest in adoption and is passionate about the service and providing the best possible support to applicants.…Read More

 Intermediary Coordinator and Associate Intermediary.
 Yasmin’s main role is to co-ordinate our Private Intermediary Service and she has been part of the team since May 2020, having previously worked with another Voluntary Adoption Support Agency, Adoption Services for Adults.
 She has a special interest in adoption and is passionate about the service and providing the best possible support to applicants.
-She is also a qualified counsellor and volunteers with her local branch of Mind.
+She is also a qualified counsellor and works on the Family Connect Advice Line.

 Photo of Jenny Brooks